verrixkio/palindromeFinder/README.md

 * Checks finding a palindrome for odd/even of higher and lower values.

  Bonus - For the more efficient solution and ours:
-* Input 1800 returns 1771 knows to search lower
+* Input 1800 returns 1771 knows to search lower not higher.
+(One test for more mathematical solution.)

 ### Learnings